dhellmann/pymotw/PyMOTW/os/index.rst

 Process Environment
 ===================

 Another feature of the operating system exposed to your program though the os module is the environment.
-Variables set in the environment are visible as strings which can be read through os.environ or os.getenv().
+Variables set in the environment are visible as strings that can be read through ``os.environ`` or ``os.getenv()``.
 Environment variables are commonly used for configuration values such as search paths, file locations, and debug flags.
 Let's look at an example of retrieving an environment variable, and passing a value through to a child process.

 .. include:: os_environ_example.py
     :literal:
     :start-after: #end_pymotw_header

-The os.environ object follows the standard Python mapping API for retrieving and setting values.
-Changes to os.environ are exported for child processes.
+The ``os.environ`` object follows the standard Python mapping API for retrieving and setting values.
+Changes to ``os.environ`` are exported for child processes.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'os_environ_example.py'))
+.. cog.out(run_script(cog.inFile, '-u os_environ_example.py'))
 .. }}}
 .. {{{end}}}